 Step into the world of softer, “unknown items,” where you don’t really know what you want and are looking to be inspired—as with clothing, jewelry, artwork, furniture, housewares, vintage things, cool things that are fun to look at—and collecting and gaining validation for your discoveries becomes really important.
 This has always been the case, but is just beginning to be supported well online.
 These categories have traditionally been thought of as more female than the “ecommerce 1.0” categories—cue stats about the gender makeup of the Etsy and Pinterest user bases—but they’re also increasingly urban male (see Svpply and Fancy).

-You could even say “half-shopping” is the future of commerce on the web.
+You could even say “half-shopping” is the future of ecommerce.